etano/whiplash/README.md

 The simulations can be run either as stand-alone applications, in which case the user is responsible for committing the resulting data into the database manually.
 Or as a part of a querying process where a user queries the system for properties that are inferred from the target model using the specific solver.

+Very simply, the project is an API wrapper around a database to maintain a fixed structure.

 The system is structured to work with the following entitites (supplied as JSON):

 - Model: a description of the input data (can be bulk-data), i.e. Hamiltonian description.